 8x8 Contact Center

 8x8’s cloud contact center bundles voice, web chat, SMS, email, social media messaging, and messaging apps like WhatsApp.
-While Five9 focuses primarily on contact center operations, 8x8 integrates Unified Communications as a Service (UCaaS) and Contact Center as a Service (CCaaS) into a single platform, enabling agents to collaborate effortlessly through voice, video, messaging, and file sharing.
+While Five9 focuses primarily on contact center operations, 8x8 integrates Unified Communications as a Service (UCaaS) and Contact Center as a Service (CCaaS) into a single platform, enabling agents to collaborate through voice, video, messaging, and file sharing.

 Both platforms provide AI-driven analytics and automation, but 8x8's conversation intelligence, native video conferencing, and advanced workforce engagement tools make it ideal for businesses that encourage strong internal collaboration to support customer engagement efforts.
 With an all-in-one communication suite, AI-powered insights, and strong omnichannel capabilities, 8x8 is a top alternative for companies seeking a more unified and collaborative solution than Five9.